 VINER, Frederick Gordon.
 From South Africa and served in the King's Colonials Imperial Yeomanry from 6/01/02 as the first named recruit.
 Re-enlisted in the KEH in November 1914.
 Commissioned as a Second Lieutenant in Feb 1915 later Lieutenant, Royal Field Artillery.
 Entered France 21/01/1918.
 Born Jun 1885 in Stroud Green, England and died 23/11/1939 in Sheffield, England.
 Applied for British War and Victory Medals from Maidenhead, Berkshire, England.
 Photograph shown courtesy of Ancestry of Frederick Gordon Viner with his two brothers.
 Conrad Charles Viner seated with George Noel (Rex) Viner on the arm of the chair and Frederick Gordon standing behind them.
 Conrad is wearing the uniform of a Lieutenant in the Royal Field Artillery with pre-war medal ribbons.
 George Viner was KIA as a Captain in the 4th Battalion, Middlesex Regiment on 12/10/1918 and has a wound stripe to his lower left sleeve.
 Frederick Gordon is also wearing pre-war medal ribbons and the uniform of the Royal Field Artillery.

 VINER, Reginald George.
-Second Lieutenant Reserve Regiment of Cavalry attached KEH.
-Second Lieutenant Royal Air Force.
+Second Lieutenant, Reserve Regiment of Cavalry attached KEH.
+Second Lieutenant, Royal Air Force.
 Awarded Silver War Badge 243376.
-Noted deceased on his Medal Index Card.
+Noted as deceased on his Medal Index Card.

 WADDY, Richard Granville.
-Second Lieutenant KEH 1910, Lieutenant KEH.
-Lieutenant Royal Army Medical Corps, Captain Special Reserve.
+Second Lieutenant KEH 1910 later Lieutenant KEH.
+Transferred to Royal Army Medical Corps as Lieutenant later Captain, Special Reserve.
 Entered France 25/05/1915.
-Born in 1885, attended St Paul's College, University of Sydney 1905-09.
-Rhodes Scholar.
+Born in 1885 and attended St Paul's College, University of Sydney from 1905-09.
+Was a Rhodes Scholar.
 Worked as an ophthalmologist in Egypt pre-war.
 Lived in Sydney after the war and died in 1974.
+Entitled to 1914/15 Star trio.

 WADE, Brian (Frederick).
-Corporal who saw service in WW1.
+Corporal.
+Saw service in WW1.

 WALKER, Andrew J. 2080.
 Private.
 Transferred from 2KEH as Private 2034.
 Discharged 9/03/1919.
 Entitled to British War and Victory Medals.

 WALKER, Hugh Percy Wonham.
 773. Private KEH.
-Prior service as a a member of the with Legion of Frontiersmen enlisting with them in Sep 1914 and then transferring to KEH in Oct 1914.
+Prior service as a member of the Legion of Frontiersmen having enlisted in Sep 1914 and then transferred to KEH in Oct 1914.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant, 5th Battalion, Argyll and Sutherland Highlanders on 4/08/1916.
 KIA 23/04/1917 during the Arras Offensive.
 Buried in Fourbourg D'Amiens Cemetery, Arras, France.
 Born 3/03/1885 in Greenock, Renfrewshire, Scotland the son of John Willim and Jeanie (nee Neall) Walker.
 A noted oarsman with wins in multiple Irish and Scottish regattas.
 Commemorated on Finnart St Paul's church.
 His 1914/15 Star trio was applied for by his mother Mrs Jeanie Walker.
-Photograph of his gravestone shown on accompanying page courtesy of Inverclyde's Great War 1914/18.
+Photograph of his gravestone shown on the accompanying page courtesy of Inverclyde's Great War 1914/18.

 WALKER, John K. 1014.
 Private.
 Entered France 15/09/1915.
 Discharged 8/05/1919.
 Entitled to 1914/15 Star trio.